 Table 5 reports the mean CARs using a (-1; +1) window around announcements.
-The same pattern emerges using longer windows as well.
 Using XGBoost to predict excess votes, we find that the mean CAR for directors predicted to do poorly (decile 1) in our test set is -1.94% whereas it is +0.75% for directors predicted to do well (decile 10).
 The difference is statistically significant at the 1% level.
 Directors predicted to be unpopular also tend to be viewed by the market as worse directors.
-We also used the algorithm to predict announcement CARs using a smaller sample for which announcement dates are available, with similar results.
+We also used the algorithm to predict announcement CARs using a smaller sample for which announcement dates are available, and also with larger event windows, with similar results.23